damarisfregoso/quiztendo-universe/README.md

 <div id="body" align='center'>

 ## 🖨 Description
 Quiztendo Universe is a fun Super Mario Bros themed quiz game.
-Test your knowledge to on all sorts of different charcters, from the good guys to the bad guys with questions ranging from back in the days to current fun questions.
+Test your knowledge on all sorts of different charcters, from the good guys to the bad guys with questions ranging from back in the days to current fun questions.

  ## 📸 Screenshots
   |   Description | Screenshot |